Leadership in Student Affairs

 How do I register?

 We recommend that you apply to the program before attending, as you must be admitted into the program before formally accepting internship and assistantship offers, however it is not required.
-Please email email@example.com for more information on registration.
+Please email email@example.com with any questions or RSVP here.

 How do I apply for internships and graduate assistantships?

-We offer over 40 opportunities at a variety of institutions each year.
-In early January, we will begin to post positions to our program website below.
-At that time, you can begin to send application materials directly to site supervisors (contact information will be provided on the postings).
+You can begin to send application materials directly to site supervisors (contact information will be provided on the postings).
 If selected, they will work with you to set up an interview, either during the afternoon on Visit Day or you can make arrangements with them for a later time.
 Although application requirements vary by position, you can expect that many will require a resume, cover letter, and contact information for references.
+We recommend that you apply to the program before attending, as you must be admitted into the program before formally accepting internship and assistantship offers, however it is not required.